FlorianWilhelm/wald-stack-demo/README.md

    5. authenticate the CLI and connect the `wald_stack` dbt project by running `lightdash login http://localhost:8080`.

 > **Note**
-> If you use [Colima] as a Docker alternative, the install script will fail, caused by the function supposed to start Docker Desktop.
-A Simple fix is to comment out the line calling the `start_docker` function (line 417).
+> If you use [Colima] as a Docker alternative, the installation script will fail, caused by the function supposed to start Docker Desktop.
+A simple fix is to comment out the line calling the `start_docker` function (line 417).
 Be sure that your Docker daemon is already running.
 > Additionally IPv6 is not properly implemented, which results in not being able to authenticate lightdash CLI using `localhost` as host.
 Use `lightdash login http://127.0.0.1:8080` instead to force IPv4.

 > **Note**